 - 800 pounds /309 bushels= 2.59 pounds per bushel

-Harvest time was a lot of hard work in the heat of the day.
-The magnitude of task found neighbor helping neighbor.
+Harvest time was arduous work in the heat of the day.
+The magnitude of the task found neighbor helping neighbor.
 The whole clan would turn out to get the job done before the rains came and ruined the crops.
-Threshing was intense as was winnowing.
-However, the winnowing was usually done in the evenings once the breeze picked up.
-“A good breeze was crucial for the winnowing.”
+Threshing and winnowing was intense work.
+However, people threshed their grain in the cool of the evening once the breeze picked up.
+“A good breeze was crucial for winnowing.”

-We are limited in our knowledge of just how the people of Biblical times used chaff, but the volume of chaff produced makes it an important and dramatic part of the winnowing process.
-Sometimes it was used as fuel.
-Perhaps also as feed for the livestock.
-The chaff, illuminated by fire light, would create a cloud from the threshing floor to the chaff pile.
-The chaff pile would grow sizable unless it was hauled away to storage as the winnowing continued.
+Our limited knowledge of how people used chaff in Biblical times restricts what one may say about its uses; However, the volume of chaff produced makes it an important and dramatic part of the winnowing process.
+Chaff sometimes served as fuel for a fire.
+Perhaps, chaff also served as supplemental feed for the livestock.
+The chaff, possibly illuminated by fire light at night, would create a cloud from the threshing floor to the chaff pile.
+The chaff pile would grow sizable unless hauled away to storage as the winnowing continued.

 The biggest discovery of this study is that there is so much chaff by volume compared to the grain.
-The pile is up to 4 times the size for barley and up to 10 times the size pile for wheat.
-Is not by chance Jesus used wheat instead of the more common barley since wheat produces much more straw and chaff than barley does.
-The piles of the straw are much larger than the pile of chaff.
-This give us a better idea of just how much material is blown over to the piles.
+It is possible the Bible’s chaff included all crop residue as there is no distinction between the various parts of the plant when winnowing.
+Compared to the grain pile, the crop residue pile is up to 17 times the size for barley and up to 35 times the size for wheat.
+It is not by chance Jesus used wheat instead of the more common barley since wheat produces much more straw and chaff than barley does.
+This gives us a dependable idea of just how much material blew across in the wind as they winnowed the grain.

-It is the vast volume of chaff blowing in the wind during the winnowing process that makes for a very good metaphor for separating the worthless from the valuable.
-The small basket of grain compared to the nearby much larger pile of chaff all so illustrates Jesus saying, “the gate is wide … to destruction … “ Mt 7:13-14 It is this vast volume of chaff that is missed by ministers when discussing the metaphor.
-The voluminous cloud of chaff illustrates the worthless many that are separated out while the relative few who are valued and kept.
+It is the vast volume of material blowing in the wind during the winnowing process that makes for a particularly good metaphor for separating the worthless from the valuable.
+The small basket of grain compared to the nearby much larger pile of chaff also illustrates Jesus’ saying, “the gate is wide … to destruction … “ Mt 7:13-14 It is this vast volume that is missed when discussing the metaphor separating the wheat from the chaff.
+This voluminous cloud of chaff illustrates the worthless “many” separated out from the relative few who serve God.

 Though this information comes from areas near Israel, yet outside of it, it well known that technology spread from one area to another.
-It would likely be adopted if there was benefit in it such as making it easier for livestock to eat the straw and chaff, easier to store, or to winnow.
-We see evidence Israelite knowledge of this technology in Isaiah 41:15.
+They likely adopted it if there was benefit in it such as making it easier for livestock to eat the straw and chaff, easier to store, or to winnow.
+We see evidence of Israelite knowledge of this technology in Isaiah 41:15 .

 The application comes in trying to get people to visualize the cloud of straw and chaff blowing in the wind by fire light with family and friends working nearby and relating this image to similar settings when memories in their own lives were formed.
-One can use personal experiences or scenes from popular moves, perhaps a barn raising scene, a ball game, sledding down the neighborhood hill, a church camp, or a festive wedding.
+One can use personal experiences or scenes from popular moves, perhaps a barn raising scene, a ball game, sledding with friends down the neighborhood hill, a church camp, or a festive wedding.
 Draw parallels between their own memories and the memories the people of the Bible may have had relating to winnowing.
-Then relate the many particles in the cloud being blown away from the righteous who serve the Lord and from God Himself, being separated for ever from his presence.
+Then relate the many particles in the cloud separated away from the righteous who serve the Lord as well as from God Himself, becoming separated forever from his presence.
 One could also involve threshing as the preparation for the winnowing process and separation of the chaff from the Wheat.